jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

 homologs$clade_color <- as.character(NA); homologs[clade=="Clade 1",clade_color := "#EF4136"]; homologs[clade=="Clade 2",clade_color := "#009444"]; homologs[clade=="Clade 3",clade_color := "#EE2A7B"]; homologs[clade=="SARS-CoV-2",clade_color := "#2E3192"]
 ```

-## Overall relationship between structure and function
+## General structural constraints on RBD affinity and stability

 Let’s investigate how the RBD structure influences mutational effects on
 expression and binding.
 First, we compute the *mean* effect of mutations
-on binding and expression for each site in the structure, as well as the
+on binding and expression for each RBD site, as well as the best (max)
-best (max) and worst (min) mutational effects on these two measurements
+and worst (min) mutational effects on these two measurements (excluding
-(excluding nonsense and synonymous mutants).
+nonsense and synonymous mutants).

 ``` r
 RBD_sites[,mean_bind := mean(mutants[SARS2_site==site_SARS2 & wildtype != mutant & mutant != "*",bind_avg],na.rm=T),by=site_SARS2]